-(i) Two trees (one mature E. acmenoides and one young A. bakeri) and vegetation for sedimentation basins and road widening (vegetation on the rock escarpment between Rene and High Streets), representing foraging habitat for the species would be removed by the proposed works.
+(i) Eight mature trees and vegetation for sedimentation basins and road widening (vegetation on the rock escarpment between Rene and High Streets), representing foraging habitat for the species would be removed by the proposed works.
 However, the amount of habitat is small in relation to that remaining in the study area.
 East Coast Freetail-bat is a highly mobile species which would be able to access foraging resources in the study area.
 No roosting or breeding habitat (hollow-bearing trees) would be impacted.
 Indirect impacts to potential foraging and roosting/breeding habitat in the study area would also be prevented, with sedimentation controls adhered to during the construction phase of the works to limit transport of weed propagules and sediment to areas adjacent to the subject site which could impact on habitat.
 The amount of additional stormwater draining within potential East Coast Freetail-bat habitat during the operational phase would be negligible.

-(ii) The trees and vegetation that would be removed are located on the edge of Pittwater Road, with E. acmenoides and the tree branches between Rene Street and the Field of Mars providing some connectivity across Pittwater Road.
+(ii) The trees and vegetation that would be removed are located on the edge of Pittwater Road, providing some connectivity across Pittwater Road.
 Thus, the proposed works would decrease habitat connectivity slightly.
 However, the loss of the trees and branches would not result in the fragmentation or isolation of habitat for East Coast Freetail-bat.
 The species is highly mobile and would be able to access remaining foraging resources in the study area.

 (iii) Foraging habitat that would be removed is not likely to be crucial habitat for the species.
 This is due primarily due to the small loss of potential foraging habitat.
-While a mature E. acmenoides would be removed, nectar resources for East Coast Freetail-bat prey species would be retained in the study area.
+While 6 mature trees would be removed, nectar resources for East Coast Freetail-bat prey species would be retained in the study area.
 No roosting/breeding habitat (hollow-bearing trees) would be impacted by the proposal.